cdheneree/HelloWorld/README.md

 # HelloWorld

-THis is a simple project that will output the text "Hello World to the screen.
+This is a simple project that will output the text "Hello World to the screen.